Snow wardens are volunteers who play an active role in their community when the weather takes a turn for the worst.

-They help clear side roads and pavements of snow and ice in their local area.
+They help clear pavements and pathways of snow and ice in their local area.
 This will not only help your neighbours but also our more vulnerable residents who can't help themselves.

-What area you cover is up to you too.
-You can carry out your Snow Wardens duties on your own street, housing estate or local area.
+Which area you cover is up to you too.
+You can carry out your Snow Warden duties on your own street, housing estate or local area.

 Guidance and support

-When signing up to become a Snow Warden we will contact you first of all to go through the role in more detail, provide any necessary training and answer any questions you may have.
+When signing up to become a snow warden we will contact you first of all to go through the role in more detail and provide any necessary training and answer any questions you may have.

 During the winter months we will notify you regularly when we anticipate snow or freezing conditions so that you can be prepared.

 Volunteers will be given guidance on how to clear snow and ice safely.